Seb Bishop: Other Activities

 In 2007, Bishop appeared in Channel 4 documentary Millionaires' Mission, in which British business leaders spent three weeks in a remote region of Uganda working on community development projects.
 He helped establish a farmer's cooperative and an eco-tourism hotel called Teach Inn.

 Bishop has made investments in several companies, including early-stage investment in swimwear brand Orlebar Brown, which was later acquired by Chanel.
-He served as Chairman of Steak, a digital marketing agency started by his brother, Oliver Bishop, with two ex-Espotting colleagues, Julian Walker and Duncan Parry.
+He was Chairman of Steak, a digital marketing agency started by his brother, Oliver Bishop, with two ex-Espotting colleagues, Julian Walker and Duncan Parry.
 Steak was sold to the agency group Dentsu in 2011.

-Since 2014, Bishop has served as a board member of Grassroot Soccer, an organization that uses football to provide health education to young people.
+Since 2014, Bishop has been a board member of Grassroot Soccer, an organization that uses football to provide health education to young people.
 He chairs the organization's annual World AIDS Day Gala and corporate football tournament fundraising events in the UK.

-Bishop was selected as a Young Global Leader by the World Economic Forum and has served as a board advisor to EARNT since 2020.
+Bishop was selected as a Young Global Leader by the World Economic Forum and has been a board advisor to EARNT since 2020.